onedata/onedata-documentation/doc/advanced/rest/onezone/operations/get_space_provider_token.md

 ##### Description
 Creates a token which can be submitted to a selected provider in order to add storage support for the space.

+This operation requires `space_add_provider` privilege.

 ##### Parameters